Angela Keeley, LGSW

 My passion is to walk with clients as they reach personal goals of self actualization and healing.
 I believe each individual has the power to change, and it is my privilege to work through life’s challenges together with you.
 Using consistent and compassionate therapy, focused on your needs for growth and healing, I look forward to what we can accomplish together.

-I am a Licensed Graduate Social Worker (LGSW) practicing in Washington, DC.
+I am a Licensed Clinical Social Worker (LICSW) practicing in Washington, DC.
 I received my Master’s in Social Work from the University of Michigan.
 I completed my clinical internship at Michigan Medicine’s Outpatient Psychiatry Clinic, where I received advanced training in individual and group therapy.
 I received my Bachelor’s in Psychology from the University of Michigan.

 I work with the young adult and adult population on a wide range of issues including depression, anxiety, relationship issues, body image/self-esteem, trauma and grief.
 I also have extensive experience with substance use and addiction.
 I utilize techniques of Cognitive Behavioral Therapy, Interpersonal Psychotherapy, Mindfulness and Dialectical Behavioral Therapy.